matiasleidemer/my_api/README.md

 http://localhost:3000/api/v1/articles?user_email=user@company.com&user_token=kixCHzTycqt2vP5Py-ky
 ```

 This will create a new article.
 If the `user_email` and `user_token` don't get passed (or don't match with the database) the access will be unauthorized.
+Guest users don't need to authenticate.

 ### Tests